Brain Tumor Research

 • Support for new World Health Organization (WHO) classification of gliomas: Henry Ford investigators made significant contributions to the hallmark paper on the use of epigenomics and genomics features to improve diagnosis and classification of adult gliomas.

-Our brain cancer researchers collaborate closely with experts across all departments, including neurosurgery, neurology, radiology and pathology, at the Hermelin Brain Tumor Center.
+Our brain cancer researchers collaborate closely with experts across all departments, including: neurosurgery, neuro-oncology, neuroradiology, neuropathology and radiation oncology at the Hermelin Brain Tumor Center.

 Brain cancer research